HERE ARE THE FLAT CATS

 WHAT'S THAT ON THE BACK?

-The music box takes your stereo signal on any amp and parcels it out.
+The music box takes the stereo signal on any amp and parcels it out.
 A balanced Y circuit combines bass to the sub (top terminal) while a bypass sends each channel to an output (bottom terminal).

 WHAT'S THIS MEAN FOR YOU?